Daiwv/CryptoProfitTracker/README.md

 [x] Connect and get all transactions from Bittrex through the API.

+[x] Consolidate the transactions data based on Deposit, Withdrawal, and Order History

 [ ] Design a database structure to keep the portfolio and the last transaction sync'd.

-[ ] Consolidate the transactions data, and display all assets.
+(Currently it's fetching all transactions and recalculating every time)

+[ ] Sort by field

+[x] Display all assets and the buy rate of it.

+[ ] CSS effect for more intuitive UX.